alexpineda/titan-reactor/CREATING_PLUGINS.md

     return <h1>Hello { config.userName }.
 Game time is {getFriendlyTime(frame.frame)} </h1>
 };

-registerComponent({ pluginId: "_plugin_id_", screen: "@replay/ready" }, MyComponent);
+registerComponent({ screen: "@replay/ready" }, MyComponent);
 ```

 ### registerComponent()

-`registerComponent` lets Titan Reactor know about our new React Component, and will mount it and unmount it according to the screen and layout rules.
-The `_plugin_id_` macro will be replaced with our actual unique plugin id for us and is just boilerplate.
+`registerComponent` is provided for you in the environemnt and calling it lets Titan Reactor know about our new React Component.
+The screen rule causes the component to mount or unmount it according to the screen.

 ### Technology